rvsrvs/jasdev.github.io/_posts/2015-08-22-remote-work-and-loneliness.markdown

 permalink: remote-work-and-loneliness
 ---

 From a previous internship and my most recent job, I have been fortunate enough to be allowed to work remotely for extended periods of time.
-While the benefits of remote work are widely discussed, I wanted to talk about one of the downsides I struggled with the most, loneliness.
+While the benefits of remote work are widely discussed, I wanted to talk about one of the downsides I struggled with the most: loneliness.
 This is a really personal topic and definitely hard to write about.
 However, I hope the lessons I have learned can help others who are dealing with (or are worried about) loneliness in a remote setting.

 ## Not Being Around Others